Using a Text Blast Service to Quickly Reach Your Audience

 Despite smartphone ownership in the US doubling in the past five years, there are many people who still do not have access to Mobile Internet Devices (about 102 million at last count).
-However, 98% of the population does have access to a cellphone or other device capable of receiving SMS text messages.
-Consequently, in order to achieve maximum reach, organizations prefer SMS technology.
+However, 98% of the population does have access to a cell phone or other device capable of receiving SMS text messages.

-There are other reasons why SMS technology is preferred over a text blast app.
-Even the best text blast app has limits on the number of contacts that can be sent a message at the same time.
-Furthermore, everybody subscribed to receive messages from an organization using a text blast app system must have the same app downloaded and have access to the Internet in order to receive the messages.
+Some organizations have tried to use messaging apps as a substitute for sending SMS texts.
+The problem with instant messaging apps is the deliverability.
+Even the best messaging apps have limits on the number of contacts that can be sent a message at the same time.
+Furthermore, everybody subscribed to receive messages from an organization using a messaging system, like email or instant messages, must have the particular app downloaded and have access to the Internet in order to receive the messages.

-One of the reasons that emergency services choose to use SMS-based emergency text blast systems is that data networks can get overloaded during crisis situations.
-Schools, employers´ organizations and hospitals tend to use the services of text blast companies for the same reasons.
-Furthermore, sending a text blast from a computer is quick, easy and inexpensive.
+One of the reasons that emergency services choose to use SMS-based emergency technology is that data networks can get overloaded during crisis situations.
+SMS Messages can still get through when phone calls, emails, and MMS messages may fail.
+Schools, employers´ organizations and hospitals tend to use these services for the same reasons.

-In order to send a text blast from a computer, you have to sign up for an account with a text blast service provider.
+In order to send a text blast from a computer, you have to sign up for an account with a service provider.
 Usually opening an account is free, and most text blast companies offer a choice of packages depending on your anticipated use of the service.
-Some offer free trial periods so you can become familiar with sending a text message blast from a computer, or provide a pay-as-you-go option.
+Some offer free trials so you can become familiar with sending a text message blast from a computer, or provide a pay-as-you-go option.

 Once you have opened your account, you are able to log into the service provider´s browser-based text messaging platform.
 With the platform open, you simply upload your list of contacts, write your message, and click send.
 Within minutes, your message will be received and read by your contacts, with any replies being sent directly back to the platform.

-Text blast marketing - indeed any text blaster - is effective because of the intimacy and immediacy of text messaging.
-Research has found that more than 90% of Americans keep their mobile devices within reach at all times of the day, and most people tend to reach for their cellphones or smartphones as soon as they hear the ringtone of an incoming message.
+Mobile marketing is effective because of the intimacy and immediacy of text messaging.
+Research has found that more than 90% of Americans keep their mobile devices within reach at all times of the day, and most people tend to reach for their cell phones or smartphones as soon as they hear the ringtone of an incoming message.

-Features to Look for on the Best Text Blast Software
+Features to Look for in a Text Blast Service

 No matter what software applications you use, you are probably aware that some are better than others for specific purposes.
-The same is true about text blast software.
-The best text blast software has certain features that can make your text blasting experience easier, cheaper to use and more effective.
+The best mobile marketing software has certain features that can make your mobile marketing experience easier, cheaper to use and more effective.
 These features include:

-Because of the potential for text blast marketing to be abused by spammers and hackers, you cannot simply purchase a list of cellphone numbers and upload it to the text blast service.
+Because of the potential for SMS marketing to be abused by spammers and hackers, you cannot simply purchase a list of cell phone numbers and upload it to the text marketing service.
 Sending a text blast from a computer - or from any device - is a permission-based activity and you have to build a text blaster contact list from scratch or from a database of customers that have already given you their permission to contact them.

-There are various text blast marketing tools you can use to build your customer database, but none are more effective than keywords and short codes.
+There are various tools you can use to build your customer database, but none are more effective than keywords and short codes.
 Keywords are the words you invite a potential customer to text to a short code number in order to take advantage of a promotion (for example text “discount” to 313131).
-When the potential customer texts the keyword to the short code number, they are added to your database and opted in to receive future text blast marketing.
+When the potential customer texts the keyword to the short code number, they are added to your database and opted in to receive future text messages.

-Keywords and short code numbers are often included in a subscription package or can be rented from text blast companies.
-Text blast companies can also supply other text blast marketing tools such as “Click-to-Join” widgets that you can place on your website or Facebook page.
-“Click-to-Join” widgets can be an effective way to attract online visitors to your text blast service, especially when visitors are promised they will be the “first-to-know” about forthcoming deals and promotions.
+Keywords and short code numbers are often included in a subscription package or can be rented from text blast software companies.
+These companies can also supply other marketing tools such as “Click-to-Join” widgets that you can place on your website or Facebook page.
+“Click-to-Join” widgets can be an effective way to attract online visitors, especially when visitors are promised they will be the “first-to-know” about forthcoming deals and promotions.

 As many marketing executives will confirm, marketing is not simply about getting your message heard.
 It is about generating engagement, developing brand awareness and increasing purchasing intent.
 There are several ways in which a text blast for business can achieve this.
 Three have already been mentioned - tiny URLs, digital coupons and QR codes.
 All three are particularly effective at generating engagement, but we would like to add a little more about tiny URLs.

-It has been reported that text blast marketing messages containing tiny URLs have a ten times higher click-through rate than emails containing the same URLs.
-This is an important consideration when marketing to the 15 - 25 year “Text Generation” demographic.
+It has been reported that SMS marketing messages containing tiny URLs have a ten times higher click-through rate than emails containing the same URLs.
+This is an important consideration when marketing to the 15 to 25-year old “Text Generation” demographic.
 The 15-25 year age group is considered one of the most valuable consumer demographics, yet one of the hardest to engage.
 However, brands using a text blast for business to complement other forms of marketing report reaching up to 95% of their target audience.